dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  He that does good to another does good also to himself.
+  All the great things are simple, and many can be expressed in a single word: freedom, justice, honor, duty, mercy, hope.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (926 days)
+## 🌟 Experiences (927 days)

 ### 🧮 Programming languages